Newer certified wood stoves are much more polluting than many people think.

 Start-up emissions aren’t counted

-Wood stove emissions testing also misleads by omitting parts of the burn cycle.
+Emissions testing also misleads by omitting parts of the burn cycle.
 The large amount of emissions released during the start-up period is not taken into consideration during testing.
 Emissions only count once the stove has reached a stable burn phase.

 Emissions up to 7,842% higher during the first hour